mudbri/LLM-Network-Eval/README.md

 # LLM-Network-Eval

 This repository contains all the necessary code and instructions to reproduce the results presented in our paper.
-The project involves running large language models (LLMs) to evaluate their performance on various tasks, generating data for fine-tuning, and analyzing the results.
+The project involves running large language models (LLMs) to evaluate their performance on various questions relaated to computer networking, generating data for fine-tuning, and analyzing the results.

 ## Prerequisites